redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/0-setup/README.md

 Dynamic inventories - review inventories populated via dynamic sources
 ------------

-> **NOTE** Now that the dynamic inventory update templates have been executed, navigate to the Inventories location in Tower and review the following inventories:
+> **NOTE** Now that the dynamic inventory update templates have been executed, navigate to the Inventories location in AAP and review the following inventories:
 >     - ALL Development => HOSTS
 >     - CentOS7 Development => HOSTS
 >     - RHEL7 Development => HOSTS